-Climate protests: First students, now adults march
+Climate protests: First the students, now adults in France

 - As Boeing faces crisis, filing reveals CEO got $30 million last year

+French President Emmanuel Macron made a passionate call this week to speed up the global fight against climate change.
+He sees himself as a guarantor of the 2015 Paris climate accord, and has stood up firmly to skepticism from U.S. President Donald Trump.

-But activists say Macron’s government isn’t ambitious enough in cutting emissions or France’s dependence on fossil fuels.
+But activists say Macron’s government isn’t ambitious enough in cutting emissions.
+Scientists have warned for decades that current levels of greenhouse gas emissions are unsustainable, so far with little effect.

+Saturday’s protest was part of what Greenpeace, Oxfam and two French environmental groups call “The Affair of the Century,” an activist effort they launched in December.

+An online climate petition garnered more than 2 million signatures and backing from stars like Juliette Binoche and Marion Cotillard.
+The groups then filed legal action Thursday to try to take the state to court to speed up action against global warming.

+The yellow vest protest movement is an example of the challenges of aggressive climate policy.
+It started out of anger over rises in fuel taxes that Macron said were necessary to wean France off using fossil fuels.
+Protesters said they disproportionately hit working classes in the provinces who rely on their cars to get to work, school, doctor’s offices and stores.

+Macron later delayed the fuel tax hike because of the fierce protests.

-Saturday’s march comes the day after students in more than 100 countries demanded tougher climate action.
+Saturday’s marches came the day after angry students in more than 100 countries walked out of classes to protest what they see as the failures by their governments to cut emissions of heat-trapping gases.